-- Cut 5-6 sprigs of the white flowers.
+- Cut 5-6 sprigs of white flowers.
 I cut these in varying lengths from 15″ to 18″.
 Pinch them together off-center so they will be longer on the top than the bottom just like the greenery.
 Use floral tape to attach them to the hoop on top of where you attached the greenery.
 Adjust them so stick out slightly.

-- Hot Glue the sprigs down where they meet, then wrap with floral tape for extra hold.
+- Hot Glue the sprigs down where they meet, then wrap them with floral tape for extra hold.
 Hot glue or tape where you need extra hold.

 - Choose which heart you’d like to have where the two greenery sprigs meet and hot glue down.
 Then glue one above and one below that one.